jayunit100/k8sprototypes/capv_recovery/README.md

 Clusters , we can use this dashboard to monitor api server health and measure Recovery times .

-In a running CAPV cluster, we can delete a few nodes:
+In a running CAPV cluster, we can TURN OFF a few nodes:

 ![Image description](etcd_starvation_after_killing_node.png)